dijasila/GPAW/doc/documentation/directmin/directmin.rst

 and the number of iterations in the SCF LCAO eigensolver with default density mixing.
 Figure (a) shows several examples for molecules from the G2 set.
-Figure (b) shows the results of the direct minimization for molecules for which SCF with default density mixing fails to converge.
+Figure (b) shows the results of the direct minimization and SCF for molecules which are difficult to converge; these molecules are radicals and calculations are carried out with the spin-polarized DFT.
-SCF fails to converge for 5 molecules, while direct minimization demonstrates stable performance.
+Direct minimization demonstrates stable performance in all cases.
 Note that by choosing different parameters for the density mixing one may improve the convergence of the SCF methods.

 .. image:: g2.png

-32-576 Water molecules
+32-128 Water molecules
 ```````````````````````
-In this test, the ground state of liquid water configurations with 32, 64, 128, 256, 384 and 576
+In this test, the ground state of liquid water configurations with 32, 64, 128
-molecules are calculated.
+molecules and the TZDP basis set are calculated.
 The geometries are taken
 from `here <https://wiki.fysik.dtu.dk/gpaw/devel/benchmarks.html>`_
-The GPAW parameters used in this test include: the PBE functional,
-the DZP basis set, grid spacing h=0.2, and
+The GPAW parameters used in this test include: the PBE functional, grid spacing h=0.2, and
 8-core domain decomposition.
 The convergence criterion is a
-square of the residuals of the Kohn-Sham equations smaller than `1.0 \times 10^{-10}\text{eV}^{2}`.
+change in density is smaller than `10^{-6}` electrons per valence electron.
 The ratio of the elapsed times spent by the default LCAO eigensolver and
 the direct minimization methods as a function of the number of
 water molecules is shown below.
-In the figure, ‘ss’ refers to the scaling and squaring method [#AlMoly]_
-used for
-the calculation of the matrix exponential, while
-‘uinv’ refers to the method for the calculation of
-the matrix exponential that takes into account the unitary invariance
+In direct minimization, the unitary invariant representation
-of the KS functional [#Hutter]_ (see `Implementation Details`_).
+has been used [#Hutter]_ (see `Implementation Details`_).
 As can be seen, direct minimization converges faster
-by a factor of 1.5 for 32 molecules and a factor of 2 for 512 molecules
+by around a factor of 1.5 for 32 molecules and around a factor of 2 for 128 molecules.
-using the 'uinv' method. 'ss' outperforms the SCF by a factor of ~1.2.

 .. image:: water.png
-  :width: 70%
+  :width: 100%
   :align: center

 Implementation Details